mincerafter42/fillbert/about.md

 ---
 title: About
 ---
 Fillbert is a webcomic created by [me, Vivi](https://mincerafter42.github.io).
+It should work with all major browsers _but not Internet Explorer.
+How is Internet Explorer still a thing; it's so incompatible with many Web technologies_

 The comics are drawn in [Inkscape](https://inkscape.org/), and hand-edited by me to reduce redundancy, mostly with the <abbr title="Scalable Vector Graphics">SVG</abbr>\ `<use>` element.
 I have no clue what Inkscape's doing with coordinate spaces half the time.